 The setting within the Sumter National Forest is extremely tranquil and the forest lush & green.
 This hike is pretty shady, and thus still doable on the hottest and muggiest of South Carolina summer days.
 Located far away from any congestion, this trail remains peaceful year-round.
 Yellow Branch is the perfect hike for anyone looking for a real nature oasis.
 As you stroll through the forest, you will hear nothing but the soothing sounds of the creeks and smell nothing but the fresh scent of the pines.
 The trail barely sees more than a handful of hikers at a time.

 The multi tiered waterfall stands 50 feet tall, 70 ft wide, and is best viewed after a major storm.
+The heaviest rainfall tends to occur during the spring and winter months.
 Lots of great photo opportunities abound near the waterfall.
 Fortunately, due to the lack of congestion, it is quite easy to obtain great photos.
 At many of the more popular state parks in the Upstate, it’s near impossible to enjoy the view due to the intense crowding.
 This one is a bit off-the-beaten path which helps stall the traffic a bit.

 In contrast to many South Carolina trailheads, adequate parking is available.
 Trail markage is great and the path well-maintained.
 For those who have ever missed a trail marking, you know that this can easily cause you to rack up more mileage than intended.
 Although, in the case of the tranquil Yellow Branch trail, getting lost in the woods wouldn’t be all that bad.

 What to do nearby?